raspberrypilearning/astro-pi-flight-case/worksheet2.md

 ![Insert button and screw on nut](images/buttons2.png)

-Do the same for the remaining buttons, and when you are done it should look like this:
+Do the same for the remaining buttons; when you are done it should look like this:

 ![Finished front and back](images/buttons3.png)

-If you are using the lid with the pilot holes then you'll need to check the datasheet of your chosen button type to find the *threaded bushing diameter*.
-Once you know this you can select a drill bit with this diameter, plus 1 mm for clearance, and proceed to drill all six holes.
+If you are using the lid with the pilot holes then you'll need to check the datasheet for your chosen button type to find the **threaded bushing diameter**.
+Once you know this you can select a drill bit with this diameter, plus 1mm for clearance, and proceed to drill all six holes.
 We recommend using a vice or G clamp to hold the lid in place while you drill.
 You can then install the buttons as per their requirements.

 ## Create the button wires

 Firstly you need to prepare the button wires to be able to attach them to the buttons.
 In the real flight unit, we soldered the button wires on to make them more reliable, but in the kit you will find jumper wires which will do the same job.
 The colour of the wires is not important as they are all exactly the same inside.

-Take a coloured wire and *without cutting it*, remove the black plastic sheath from **one** end by pulling it off with wire cutters or by pulling up the small tab and removing by hand.
+Take a coloured wire and, without cutting it, remove the black plastic sheath from **one** end.
+You can do this by pulling it off with wire cutters or by pulling up the small tab and removing it by hand.
 This exposes a pin connector.

 Pass a plastic insulation boot over the pin connector, narrow end first, and slide it out of the way down the wire.
 Then place the connector inside a crimp.

 ![Crimping the wire](images/wire-crimping1.png)

 Alternating the angle of your pliers, squash the crimp around the wire until there is no movement whatsoever of the pin connector within the crimp.
 Then slide the insulation boot back up over the wire and crimp.
-Repeat this 6 times with coloured wires to create the wires we will connect to the 6 buttons.
+Repeat this six times with the other coloured jumper wires to create the wires we will connect to the six buttons.

 ![Finished wire](images/wire-crimping2.png)

 ## Create a ground wire loop

-To avoid having 6 more wires connected to the Raspberry Pi as ground wires, you will create a ground loop wire which connects to all of the buttons - this technique is also used in the real flight units.
+To avoid having six more wires connected to the Raspberry Pi as ground wires, you will create a ground loop wire which connects to all of the buttons; this technique is also used in the real flight units.

-Take the length of black wire which should be approximately 50cm in length.
+Take the piece black wire, which should be approximately 50cm in length.
 Using a ruler and wire cutters, make five 10cm lengths.
 For each length, use wire strippers to expose at least 1cm of bare wire on both ends, then bend the wire into a U shape.

 ![Black wire](images/wire-ushape.png)